kristiehuang/kristiehuang.github.io/index.markdown

 <h3><a id="home-life-label" href="/more-on-me">Life</a></h3>

-I’m also Type A planner who seeks out Type II fun.
+I’m also a Type A planner who seeks out Type II fun.
 I love hard hikes, backpacking, volleyball, immersive travel, and being out on the water.
 In college, I paddled competitively with Cal Dragon Boat.
 I travel solo often in chase of big mountain views around the world.
 Being able to stay active is a privilege I don’t take for granted since I could never participate in sports growing up due to my scoliosis.